zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-CACA-guided-24/index.md

 Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data (and if registered, you will also be notified by email).

-In case you don't want to wait for your results, open in a web browser the `inded.html` file found in the `1ACB/HADDOCK/output` directory from the tutorial data you downloaded.
+In case you don't want to wait for your results, you can find it [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/CA-CA-docking).
 The result page should look like:

 <figure align="center">
 <img src="/education/HADDOCK-24/HADDOCK-CACA-guided-24/haddock_result-page.png">